 Adapting pork production to local conditions in Brazil

-Objective: Improve food security by fulfilling, at least partly, the increasing demand for animal protein.
+Objective: Improving food security by fulfilling, at least partly, the increasing demand for animal protein.
 Environmental sustainability as a result of feed efficiency.

-Method: Quantification of threats in pork production: develop and evaluate alternatives and breeding strategies; improve the use of locally produced feed ingredients; and increase the feed efficiency through genetic selection.
+Method: Quantification of threats in pork production by developing and evaluating alternatives and breeding strategies; improving the use of locally produced feed ingredients; and increasing the feed efficiency through genetic selection.

 Dutch policy goals: Increase sustainable food production; and Improved access to nutrition.

 Duration: August 01, 2014 – September 01, 2019